Welcome to CS 24! We’re super excited to have you here this term!

 Syllabus – an overview of the course and administrative information

-Collaboration Policy – an overview how the course will work since we’re online
+Collaboration Policy – the course collaboration policy

 Code Quality Guidelines – a list of style requirements for the projects